-The Parental Leave Act 1998, as amended by the Parental Leave (Amendment) Act 2006, allows parents in Ireland to take parental leave from employment in respect of certain children.
+The Parental Leave Act 1998, as amended by the Parental Leave (Amendment) Act 2006, allows parents to take parental leave from employment in respect of certain children.
 A person acting in loco parentis with respect to an eligible child is also eligible.

 On 8 March 2013 the European Union (Parental Leave) Regulations 2013 increased the amount of parental leave available to each parent per child from 14 weeks to 18 weeks and extended the age limit for a child with a long-term illness to 16 years.
 The Regulations also provide that a parent returning from parental leave may request a change in working hours – see ‘Rules’ below.
 The Regulations apply to all children who currently qualify for parental leave.

 Since 18 May 2006, leave can be taken in respect of a child up to 8 years of age.
 If a child was adopted between the age of 6 and 8, leave in respect of that child may be taken up to 2 years after the date of the adoption order.
 In the case of a child with a disability or a long-term illness leave may be taken up to 16 years of age.
 In addition an extension may also be allowed where illness or other incapacity prevented the employee taking the leave within the normal period.

 Since 8 March 2013 the amount of parental leave available for each child amounts to a total of 18 working weeks per child.
 Where an employee has more than one child, parental leave is limited to 18 weeks in a 12-month period.
 This can be longer if the employer agrees.
 Parents of twins or triplets can take more than 18 weeks of parental leave in a year.

 The 18 weeks per child may be taken in one continuous period or in 2 separate blocks of a minimum of 6 weeks.
 There must be a gap of at least 10 weeks between the 2 periods of parental leave per child.
 However, if your employer agrees you can separate your leave into periods of days or even hours.